Essel Propack Ltd leads gainers in 'A' group

-Laurus Labs Ltd, Torrent Pharmaceuticals Ltd, Ipca Laboratories Ltd and Wockhardt Ltd are among the other gainers in the BSE's 'A' group today, 31 July 2020.
+Great Eastern Shipping Company Ltd, VST Industries Ltd, Wockhardt Ltd and Caplin Point Laboratories Ltd are among the other gainers in the BSE's 'A' group today, 04 August 2020.

-Laurus Labs Ltd, Torrent Pharmaceuticals Ltd, Ipca Laboratories Ltd and Wockhardt Ltd are among the other gainers in the BSE's 'A' group today, 31 July 2020.
+Great Eastern Shipping Company Ltd, VST Industries Ltd, Wockhardt Ltd and Caplin Point Laboratories Ltd are among the other gainers in the BSE's 'A' group today, 04 August 2020.

-Essel Propack Ltd soared 14.91% to Rs 235.9 at 11:53 IST.
+Essel Propack Ltd surged 11.46% to Rs 270.85 at 11:53 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 1.03 lakh shares were traded on the counter so far as against the average daily volumes of 14022 shares in the past one month.
+On the BSE, 98920 shares were traded on the counter so far as against the average daily volumes of 23085 shares in the past one month.

-Laurus Labs Ltd surged 12.14% to Rs 886.9.
+Great Eastern Shipping Company Ltd spiked 9.14% to Rs 273.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 3.68 lakh shares were traded on the counter so far as against the average daily volumes of 92039 shares in the past one month.
+On the BSE, 78772 shares were traded on the counter so far as against the average daily volumes of 22073 shares in the past one month.

-Torrent Pharmaceuticals Ltd spiked 11.22% to Rs 2710.15.
+VST Industries Ltd soared 8.18% to Rs 3503.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.25 lakh shares were traded on the counter so far as against the average daily volumes of 20008 shares in the past one month.
+On the BSE, 4367 shares were traded on the counter so far as against the average daily volumes of 923 shares in the past one month.

-Ipca Laboratories Ltd gained 7.29% to Rs 1872.
+Wockhardt Ltd gained 8.11% to Rs 328.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 20342 shares were traded on the counter so far as against the average daily volumes of 8935 shares in the past one month.
+On the BSE, 6.73 lakh shares were traded on the counter so far as against the average daily volumes of 98884 shares in the past one month.

-Wockhardt Ltd exploded 6.05% to Rs 278.8.
+Caplin Point Laboratories Ltd added 7.74% to Rs 505.3.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.42 lakh shares were traded on the counter so far as against the average daily volumes of 80798 shares in the past one month.
+On the BSE, 98799 shares were traded on the counter so far as against the average daily volumes of 38468 shares in the past one month.

 Powered by Capital Market - Live News